Vikit-ai/sdk/docs/autoapi/ffmpeg_wrapper/index.rst

        str: The path to the extracted audio slice

-.. py:function:: convert_as_mp3_file(fileName, target_file_name: str)
+.. py:function:: get_media_duration(input_video_path)

-   Save the incoming audio file to a regular mp3 file with a standardised filename
+   Get the duration of a media file.

    Args:

-       fileName (str): The path to the audio file to convert
+       input_video_path (str): The path to the input video file.

    Returns:
-       str: The path to the converted audio file
+       float: The duration of the media file in seconds.

-.. py:function:: concatenate_videos(input_file: str, target_file_name=None, ratioToMultiplyAnimations=1, bias=0.33)
+.. py:function:: has_audio_track(video_path)

-   Concatenate all the videos in the list using a concatenation file
+   Check if the video has an audio track

    Args:
-       input_file (str): The path to the input file target_file_name (str): The target file name
+       video_path (str): The path to the video file
-       ratioToMultiplyAnimations (int): The ratio to multiply animations bias (int): The bias to add to the ratio for the sound to be in sync with video frames

    Returns:
-       str: The path to the concatenated video file
+       bool: True if the video has an audio track, False otherwise

 .. py:function:: merge_audio(media_url: str, audio_file_path: str, audio_file_relative_volume: float = None, target_file_name=None)